MuteBard/GlitchGarden/Notes/dev/DEV-05.md

 ![](../images/DEV-05-B.png)

-+ Click on the Sprite Editor
++ Click on the Sprite Editor button under the sprite mode section

 ![](../images/DEV-05-C.png)

-+ Click on Slice and Keep the type setting on Automatic
++ Click on Slice and Keep the type setting on Automatic (Other options like grid by cell size are an option too in the future)

 ![](../images/DEV-05-D.png)